collective/collective.portlet.discussion/README.rst

 This is a portlet is a plugin for `plone.app.discussion <http://pypi.python.org/pypi/plone.app.discussion>`_ that show last comments in the portal.

-You can select to filter comments by state (if comments are moderated)
+You can select to filter comments by state (if comments are moderated) and also a starting path for searches.

 Workflow
 ========